-Pulse Secure is the branded name for the secure access client that LSA installs on your machine.
-Clicking the Start button next to Pulse Secure will configure and connect your client to the Loyola network.
+GlobalProtect is the branded name for the secure access client that LSA installs on your machine, and gives you the ability to connect into the Loyola network.
 You will then be able to access all resources just as you normally would from on campus.

-If you intend to do anything besides click on your bookmarks, you have to start "Pulse Secure" under "Client Application Sessions".
-For example, starting Pulse Secure is required before attempting to connect to a remote desktop or map your network drives.
+If you intend to do any work that would normally require you to be on the campus network, you may alternatively connect using GlobalProtect.
+For example, conencting via GlobalProtect is required before attempting to connect to a remote desktop or map your network drives.
 If you are having trouble, ensure that you are fully connected to the network as described in this FAQ.

 On the taskbar (lower right), click the small triangle to expand the system tray.
-Look for an S-shaped icon.
-If it is overlaid with a green arrow, you are successfully connected to the University network.
+Look for an Earth-shaped icon.
+If it is overlaid with a shield, you are successfully connected to the University network.

-On the menu bar (top right), look for an S-shaped icon.
-If it is overlaid with a green arrow, you are successfully connected to the University network.
+On the menu bar (top right), look for an Earth-shaped icon.
+If it is overlaid with a shield, you are successfully connected to the University network.

 The ITS Help Desk will need to reset these for you.
 They can be contacted at 773-508-4ITS (773-508-4487) or firstname.lastname@example.org.

 LSA implements two-factor authentication.
 This means that instead of just a password (something you know) it also requires a second factor (something you have).
 In this case, "something you have" can be either your email account or your text-capable cell phone.

 - On your University computer, right click on "My Computer" and choose Properties.
 Click on "Remote settings".

 - Under "Remote Desktop" select the radio button next to "Allow remote connections to this computer."
 The box next to "Allow connections only from computers running Remote Desktop with Network Level Authentication" should be checked.
 Select OK if prompted with a Remote Sessions popup warning.
 Click OK to close the System Properties window.